sbofgayschool/KV2/document/deployment.md

 --main-advertise-port=DOCKER
 ```

-Use docker cp to copy configuration template and initialize data files into the container before it starts up.
+Use docker cp or mount to copy configuration template and initialize data files into the containers.
+You may also wish to use this method to put custom tools and configurations into the containers (especially Executors).

 Use Ctrl-C or docker container stop with timeout of 30s to stop a container.
 Do not use docker container kill unless
 necessary, for a killed container will not clean up upon exiting.